nimmis/docker-ubuntu/README.md

 All executable in this directory is run at every start of the container, ie, at `docker run` and `docker start`

+#### Permanent output to docker log when starting container

+Each time the container is started the content of the file /var/log/startup.log is displayed so if your startup scripts generate vital information to be shown please add that information to that file

 ### cron daemon

 In many cases there are som need of things happening att given intervalls, default no cron processs is started